 OFC: What does this abbreviation mean?

-You have probably already seen or used the abbreviation OFC on social networks , forums or instant messaging.
+You've probably already seen or used the abbreviation OFC on social media , forums, or instant messaging.
 But do you know what OFC means and in what contexts to use it?
-In this article, we will explain everything you need to know about this very popular acronym on the Internet .
+In this article, we'll explain everything you need to know about this very popular internet acronym .

 What is the meaning of OFC?

-OFC is an English acronym meaning Of Course , which translates into French as Of Course or Obviously .
-It is an expression which is used to express agreement, certainty or evidence regarding a statement or a question.
-For example :
+OFC is an English acronym that stands for Of Course , which translates into French as Bien sûr or Évidemment .
+It's an expression used to express agreement, certainty, or obviousness in response to a statement or question.
+For example:

 • Are you coming to the party tonight?
-OFC!
+Of course!

 • It is OFC that Manchester City will win the Champions League.

 • Do you think he's going to apologize?
-OFC not!
+Of course not!

 • I'm not jealous, OFC not.